Icarus-1111/daily-paper-readings/README.md

-# 📖 Daily Paper Digest
+# 📖 Daily Academic Insights

-Welcome to my daily paper digest!
-This repository is a curated collection of papers I've read, focusing on cutting-edge research in Data Synthesis, Agents, and Retrieval-Augmented Generation (RAG).
+Welcome to my daily academic insights repository!
+This repository is a curated collection of papers and articles I've read, focusing on cutting-edge research in Data Augmentation, AI Agents in Data Synthesis, and Retrieval-Augmented Generation (RAG).
 Dive into the world of academic exploration with me!

 ---